-However, on September 5, 2017, the Trump administration announced the rescission of DACA, with a six-month wind-down.
-This decision has been challenged in multiple federal courts and a nationwide injunction has kept the DACA program in place, but only for people who currently have or in the past have had DACA benefits.
+On September 5, 2017, the Trump administration announced the termination of DACA, with a six-month wind-down.
+Multiple court challenges over the decision led to preliminary injunctions that allowed DACA recipients to renew their protections starting January 2018, but only for people who currently have or in the past have had DACA benefits.

-The top states of residence for accepted initial applications since the program’s inception are California (27 percent), Texas (16 percent), New York (6 percent), and Illinois and Florida (5 percent each).
-The top countries of origin are Mexico (78 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and Brazil (1 percent each).
+The top states of residence for accepted initial applications since the program’s inception are California (28 percent), Texas (16 percent), Illinois and New York (5 percent each), and Florida (4 percent each).
+The top countries of origin are Mexico (78 percent), El Salvador (4 percent), Guatemala (3 percent), and Honduras (2 percent).

 - USCIS data on DACA applications and approvals.

-The top states of residence for DACA active participants were California (29 percent), Texas (16 percent), Illinois and New York (about 5 percent each), followed by Florida, Arizona, and North Carolina (about 4 percent each).
+The top states of residence for DACA active participants were California (29 percent), Texas (17 percent), Illinois (5 percent), followed by New York, Florida, Arizona, and North Carolina (about 4 percent each).

-The top countries of origin of active DACA program participants were Mexico (80 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and South Korea (1 percent each).
+The top countries of origin of active DACA program participants were Mexico (80 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru, South Korea, Brazil, and Ecuador (about 1 percent each).

-- View MPI estimates of DACA program participation rates and the immediately eligible at national and state levels, as well as for top countries of origin.
+- View MPI estimates of DACA program participation numbers and the immediately eligible at national and state levels, as well as for top countries of origin.

 How many people are covered by Temporary Protected Status?